Garvit512/IMDB-Data-Scraping-and-Ratings-Prediction/Rating Prediction/Readme.md

 # Rating prediction procedure:-

 ##NOTE-
-Each step performed in the prediction is mentioned in the code (i.e .ipynb file) for proper understanding and for view .ipynb file, please install [jupyter notebook] (https://jupyter.org/).
+Each step performed in the prediction is mentioned in the code (i.e .ipynb file) for proper understanding and for view .ipynb file, please install [jupyter notebook](https://jupyter.org/).

 **Step-1:**
 importing essential libraries like pandas, numpy, matplotlib e.t.c